 Starting to learn a new language can seem like an overwhelming task.
 It seems like there’s a lot to learn and you don’t always know the best way to start.
 Even more difficult with a language that has an almost completely different character set to anywhere in the world.

 Remember there are plenty of reasons to learn Japanese though and we’re here to tell you not to panic!
-It’s not that hard and once you’ve found the right techniques you’ll be on your way to speaking Japanese.
+It’s not that hard and once you’ve found the right techniques.
 In this article, we will give you some pointers, as well as our number one app to learn hiragana and katakana.

 Our favourite method for learning them is using mnemonics.
 A mnemonic is a learning technique that aids information retention.
 So when you learn something, you also remember it.
 Sometimes this can be a song, an acronym, an image or a story to help fix the information in your head.
 For example, you might remember learning the order of the planets at school using a mnemonic.
 My very easy method just speeds up naming planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto (Yes, I know we can’t agree on whether Pluto is a planet or not).